 - c.
 UCFE and UCX Programs For UCFE, the claimant's eligibility and benefit amount will generally be determined in accordance with the UI law of the state of the claimant's last duty station (20 CFR section 609.8).
-For UCX, a claimant's eligibility is determined in accordance with the UI law of the state in which the claimant files a first claim after separation from active military service (20 CFR section 614.8). - d.
+For UCX, a claimant's initial eligibility for UCX benefits is determined in accordance with 20 CFR section 614.3.
+Continued eligibility for UCX benefits, after the UCX claim has been established is determined in accordance with the UI law of the state in which the claimant files a first claim after separation from active military service (20 CFR section 614.8). - d.
 TRA For weekly TRA payments, the worker must (a) have been employed at wages of \$30 or more per week in adversely-affected employment with a single firm or subdivision of a firm for at least 26 of the previous 52 weeks ending with the week of the individual's qualifying separation (up to seven weeks of employer-authorized leave, up to seven weeks as a full-time representative of a labor organization, or up to 26 weeks of disability compensation may be counted as qualifying weeks of employment); (b) have been entitled and have exhausted all UC to which he or she is entitled; and (c) be enrolled in or have completed an approved job training program, unless a waiver from the training requirement has been issued after a determination is made that training is not feasible or appropriate (20 CFR section 617.11).

-TRA is payable to eligible claimants after exhaustion of UI benefits, which include and are defined as (1) regular compensation under state law; (2) EB; and (3) any federal supplemental compensation program that may be authorized by Congress from time-to time.
+TRA is payable to eligible claimants after exhaustion of UI benefits, which include and are defined as (1) regular compensation under state law; (2) EB; and (3) any federal supplemental compensation program that may be authorized by Congress from time-to-time.